ruppysuppy/SmartsApp/desktop_app/README.md

 1. Install the necessary modules with the command `npm install`
 2. Setup Firebase Project
+3. Add your configuration in `/front-end/src/firebase/config.ts` as (the data details will be available at the firebase console when you create a `Web App`)

+    ```javascript
+    const firebaseConfig = {
+    	apiKey: "YOUR-API-KEY",
+    	authDomain: "YOUR-AUTH-DOMAIN.firebaseapp.com",
+    	databaseURL: "YOUR-DATABASE-URL.firebaseio.com",
+    	projectId: "YOUR-PROJECT-ID",
+    	storageBucket: "YOUR-STORAGE-BUCKET.appspot.com",
+    	messagingSenderId: "YOUR-MESSAGING-SENDER-ID",
+    	appId: "YOUR-APP-ID",
+    	measurementId: "YOUR-MEASUREMENT-ID",
+    };

+    export default firebaseConfig;
+    ```

-3. Use `npm run watch` to run the TypeScript Complier
+4. Use `npm run watch` to run the TypeScript Complier
+5. Use `npm start-front-end` to run the react app
-4. Use `npm start` to run the electron app
+6. Use `npm start` to run the electron app